DawidMoczulski/TEAM_PROJECT_APP-FRONTEND/README.md

 # Launch Project

-For launch this project, you should clone repository to your own directory, and get following commands:
+For launch this project, you should clone repository to your own directory, and enter in console the following commands:

 ```js
 npm install